anlsh/picl/README.md

 you can view the [documentation here](https://htmlpreview.github.io/?https://github.com/anlsh/picl/blob/master/docs/index.html)

 (Yes, I'm aware there's some sort of javascript garbage at the bottom of the
-  page: it seems like some a bug with htmlpreview:.
+  page: it seems like a bug with htmlpreview:.
 It doesn't truncate the documentation however, so I suppose this is just the price I pay for not knowing how to host webpages myself)